mrmchughes/Alien-Invasion/README.md

 Pygame

 Controls

 Space bar
 Fires bullets

 Arrow keys

 Left arrow key
-  Moves ship continually to the left while held down Stops moving the ship to the left once the left arrow key is released Right arrow key
+Moves ship continually to the left while held down Stops moving the ship to the left once the left arrow key is released

+Right arrow key
 Moves ship continually to the left while held down Stops moving the ship to the right once the right arrow key is released

+Q key
+Quits out of the game.

 To download the game

 On the page https://github.com/mrmchughes/Alien-Invasion, go to the green button labeled code.